- Fantastic screen

 Read more: Samsung Galaxy S5 vs LG G3

 There can be no argument that the HTC One M8 looks and feels a lot better than the Galaxy S5.
-The metal body and attractive design meand there little contest.
-Parts of the M8's interface also look and feel a bit better, particularly since not every part of the S5’s TouchWiz interface is that well designed.
+The metal body and attractive design means there's little contest.
+Parts of the M8's interface also look and feel better, particularly since not every part of the S5’s TouchWiz interface is that well designed.

 The Galaxy S5 might lose out in the looks and design department but it wins in other core elements of the phone – the screen and camera.
 The OLED display is better in virtually every respect, thanks to Samsung’s fine-tuning of the tech behind it.
 The HTC One M8 screen isn’t bad, but the S5 really has a best-in-class display.

 We also think the S5 camera is better.
 It’s more reliable and produces far more detailed photos.
 That said, while both phones have a blurring out effect for portraits and the like, the HTC One M8’s version of it is loads better.

 Read more: Galaxy S5 vs HTC One M8

 The Xperia Z2 is a little more stylish than the Galaxy S5, but the gap in design isn't quite as wide as it is with the HTC.

 Its glass-on-metal look is a bit less attention grabbing, and much closer in look to its predecessor than the S5, but that slim and severe Xperia look is pretty strong.